adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ### Don't reuse

-You may be tempted to reuse the HTML and CSS because it looks similar.
+We may be tempted to reuse the HTML and CSS because it looks similar.
 But resist this temptation, otherwise:

-* you'll need to add display logic to manage the differences.
+* we'll need to add display logic to manage the differences.
 This is relatively hard work; and
-* you may need CSS overrides to acheive the two layouts using one template; and
+* we may need CSS overrides to acheive the two layouts using one template; and
 * the added complexity increases the chance of regression.

 Instead of trying to reuse, duplicate the module and remove the differences.

 ### Create two modules instead

-In a recent project, I named the new version `.orderSummary`.
+In a recent project, we named the new version `.orderSummary`.
 There were similarities but some differences too.
 This was enough to make duplication a much better prospect.

 Also, it's not really duplication.
 Duplication is copying the *same* thing.
 These two modules might *look* similar but they are not the same.